danzi13/Computer-Vision/README.md

 For example:
 ![Card Original](readme_images/bounding-mishap.png)

 This bounding box of the card still gets boxes outside of the card edge.
+Look at the blue box in the bottom right.
 Although this example will remove that because there's no equodistance opposite value (because there's a card top and bottom the code will work with other values before deciding), I'm sure some test images will misclassify these outer edges.

 ## Proposed Improvements
 To address the observed challenges and reduce error rates, the following improvements are recommended: